Powered by .id (informed decisions) for Wagga Wagga City Council

-Residential development forecasts assume the number of dwellings in Wagga Wagga City will increase by an average of 320 dwellings per annum to 32,736 in 2036.
+Residential development forecasts assume the number of dwellings in Wagga Wagga City Council will increase by an average of 320 dwellings per annum to 32,736 in 2036.

 The addition of dwellings to the housing stock is a major driver of population growth in an area, providing opportunities for households to relocate from other areas or new households to form locally (such as young people leaving the family home or separations/divorces).

 Residential development can take various forms depending on the availability of land.
 These include new housing estates on greenfield sites, subdivision in existing residential neighbourhoods (often called infill development), conversion of industrial lands to residential lands, and densification of housing by building up.

 .id's forecasters worked with Council planners to understand the likely development activity in each small area.
 This forms the development assumptions for the forecasts.
 This table shows the quantity of new development assumed in each small area in Wagga Wagga City Council.
 Select each small area to see detailed assumptions.

 |Wagga Wagga City Council||Change in dwellings between 2016 and 2036|

 |Wagga Wagga City||+6,400||+24.3|

 DISCLAIMER: While all due care has been taken to ensure that the content of this website is accurate and current, there may be errors or omissions in it and no legal responsibility is accepted for the information and opinions in this website.

 ABS Data and the copyright in the ABS Data remains the property of the Australian Bureau of Statistics.
 The copyright in the way .id has modified, transformed or reconfigured the ABS Data as published on this website remains the property of .id.
 ABS Data can be accessed from the Australian Bureau of Statistics at www.abs.gov.au.
 ABS data can be used under license - terms published on ABS website. firstname.lastname@example.org if you have any queries or wish to distribute any ABS data.